miguelyoobic95/ngIfModalBug/README.md

 # ngIf - IonModal Bug

-The bug arises when using a `ion-modal` and having another, independent component, that has an `ion-content` inside of it.
+The bug arises when using a `ion-modal` uses the `ngIf` directive inside of it.
+Upon rebuilding the application following the first serve, the `ng-If` dependent content is never shown

-This causes the functionality of the Angular `ngIf` directive to break completely.

-For demonstration purposes, two branches were created. `master` has the bug, while `master-working` shows a working version of the code.
-The only difference between them is the presence or absence (respectively) of the `ion-content` tag inside the `yoo-button` component (in `design-system/stencil/src/components/core`).

 ## Steps to reproduce the bug: